 This course introduces environmental processes and the influence of human activities upon them.
 Topics include ecological concepts, population growth, natural resources, and a focus on current environmental problems from scientific, social, political, and economic perspectives.
 Upon completion, students should be able to demonstrate an understanding of environmental interrelationships and of contemporary environmental issues.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.
+This course has been approved for transfer under the CAA as a general education course in Natural Science.

-BIO 140A Environmental Biology Lab 0 3 0 1 Prerequisites:
+BIO 140A Environmental Biology Lab